hashim222/hash-dental-care/README.md

         * To create my app:
         `python3 manage.py startapp booking_app`

-        * to make that app work, In the setting.py file added `booking_app`
+        * to make this app work, Into the setting.py file inside `INSTALLED_APPS` added `booking_app`
         * to migrate changes typed this command:
         `python3 manage.py migrate`
-        * to run the test `python3 manage.py runserver`
+        * to run the test if the project is working `python3 manage.py runserver`

         * When deploying for the first time on Heroku, you must first register with Heroku.
         * Create your project name and location.
-        * To add Database to the app, Locate in the Resources Tab, Add-ons, search and add 'Heroku Postgres'
+        * To add Database into the app, Locate in the Resources Tab, Add-ons, search and add 'Heroku Postgres'
-        * Copy DATABASE_URL value, by going in the Settings Tab, click reveal Config Vars, Copy Text
+        * Copy DATABASE_URL value, by going into the Settings Tab, click reveal Config Vars, Copy Text
         * In your workspace Create new env.py file.
         * Import os library:
             `import os`
         * Set environment variables:
-            `os.environ["DATABASE_URL"] = "Paste in Heroku DATABASE_URL Link"`
+            `os.environ["DATABASE_URL"] = "Heroku DATABASE_URL"`
         * Add in secret key:
-            `os.environ["SECRET_KEY"] = "Make up your own randomSecretKey"`
+            `os.environ["SECRET_KEY"] = "mysecretkey"`
         * Add Secret Key to Config Vars in Heroku settings:
-            `SECRET_KEY, "randomSecretKey"`
+            `SECRET_KEY, "mysecretkey"`

         * Add env.py file to the settings.py file:
             `import os`